-Notwithstanding the foregoing, the Board takes the view that Ms Lee's Independent Director status is not affected as (a) Ms Lee is not involved in the management of the business of the DBS Entities; (b) the fees paid by MLT to DBS Bank Ltd. were agreed on an arm's length basis and on normal commercial terms; (c) she serves on the boards of the DBS Entities, SMRT Corporation Ltd, Strides DST Pte.
-Ltd. and DBS Foundation Ltd., and had served on the board of Temasek Lifesciences Accelerator Pte.
-Ltd. in her personal capacity and not as a representative or nominee of Temasek; (d) she is not in any employment relationship with Temasek and is not under any obligation to act in accordance with the directions, instructions or wishes of Temasek; and (e) Ms Lee was appointed as an Independent Non-Executive Director of JTC and is not involved in the management of JTC's business.
+Notwithstanding the foregoing, the Board takes the view that Ms Lee's Independent Director status is not affected as (a) Ms Lee is not involved in the management of the business of the DBS Entities; (b) the fees paid by MLT to DBS Bank Ltd. were agreed on an arm's length basis and on normal commercial terms; (c) she serves on the boards of the DBS Entities, SMRT Corporation Ltd and Temasek Lifescience Accelerator Pte Ltd in her personal capacity and not as a representative or nominee of Temasek; (d) she is not in any employment relationship with Temasek and is not under any obligation to act in accordance with the directions, instructions or wishes of Temasek; and (e) Ms Lee was appointed as an Independent Non-Executive Director of JTC and is not involved in the management of JTC's business.
 The JTC leases were entered into on an arm's length basis and in accordance with market practice.
-The Board is satisfied that, as at 31 March 2024, Ms Lee was able to act in the best interests of all Unitholders of MLT as a whole.
+The Board is satisfied that, as at 31 March 2022, Ms Lee was able to act in the best interests of all Unitholders of